2347253/2347253/README.md

 Data-driven applications and analysis to extract actionable insights.
 AI-driven software solutions and innovative product development.

-Currently working on: Automated Grading System using ML Transformers, NLP, OCR using Flask and React🔎 (Learning On The Go)
+🔎 Currently working on: Automated Grading System using ML Transformers, NLP, OCR using Flask and React (Learning On The Go)